-- A letter of recommendation (800 words or less) outlining the nominee's significant contributions to cancer research.
-The letter should describe the impact that the nominee's research has had on our understanding of cancer and cancer causation, and how that knowledge has resulted, or can result, in strategies for preventing or treating cancer. - A simplified current curriculum vitae of the nominee; ten (10) pages maximum. - A listing of fifteen of the nominee's most important published papers, in the view of the nominator.
+- A letter of recommendation (800 words or less), including a 50-word nomination sentence, followed by a 750-word explanation, outlining the nominee's significant contributions to cancer research.
+The letter should address the following criteria for the Szent-Györgyi Prize: - 1.
+The nominee's seminal discovery or a pioneering body of work that has contributed to cancer prevention, diagnosis, or treatment. and - 2.
+The lasting impact of the discovery or body of work on understanding cancer, holding the promise of improving or saving the lives of cancer patients. - A simplified current curriculum vitae of the nominee; three (3) pages maximum.
+Nominations with CV documents larger than 3 pages will not be considered. - A listing of ten (10) of the nominee's most important published papers, in the view of the nominator.
+Lists of more than 10 papers will not be considered.
 No PDFs of the publications or press clippings, please. - Complete contact information of nominee including cell phone.